-MacCHESS has an ALS-style crystal automounters available at beamlines A1 and F1.
-The F1 automounter is a BAM-1 model with pneumatic actuators, while the automounter at A1 is a BAM-2 with a 3-axis Cartesian robot.
-Both accept Uni-pucks and ALS pin bases with 18 mm pins.
-The F1 automounter also accepts the earlier ALS pucks.
+MacCHESS has ALS-style sample automounters available at beamlines A1 and F1.
+The F1 automounter is a BAM-1 model with pneumatic actuators, while the model at A1 is a BAM-2 with a 3-axis Cartesian robot.
+Both accept Uni-, ALS, and Rigaku pucks and ALS-compatible bases with 18 mm pins.
 See "required equipment" for more details.

-Automounters are intended to help maximize throughput at synchrotron beam lines where heavy shielding and safety interlocks slow manual access to the experiment.
-A sizable number of crystals (64 in our setup) can be stored in the hutch, accessed randomly, mounted and dismounted; all without entering the hutch.
+Automounters are intended to help maximize throughput at synchrotron beam lines where safety measures slow access to the experiment.
+A sizable number of samples can be stored in the hutch, accessed randomly, mounted and dismounted; all without entering the hutch.

 Making arrangements for use

 If you wish to use the MacCHESS automounter, please specify this when you apply for beam time.
 Automounter requests may affect scheduling, since we may want to schedule equipment setup by our technical staff during weekday working hours and schedule automounter users consecutively.

 If you need to borrow a trial kit from MacCHESS, allow enough time for us to ship the kit and for you to familiarize yourself with the equipment.
 See below for more details.

 Some other facilities use elaborate database tracking, which requires advance registration of every crystal.
 MacCHESS does not have this, so advance database registration of your crystals is not required nor available.